-Earbuds vs headphones: Which one should you buy?
+Earbuds vs. headphones: Which one should you buy?

 You should get headphones if…

-You want the best possible sound quality and noise-cancellation
+You want the best possible sound quality and noise cancellation

 If you’re looking for the best, most immersive sound quality possible, your money is probably better spent on a good set of headphones.
-Wireless headphones (particularly over-ear models) generally have larger drivers, and can better envelop your ears with full, wide sound that lets every element of your favorite tracks shine.
-Premium headphones also tend to go big on advanced features — Sony’s WH-1000XM4s, for example, support Hi-Res Audio files and can upscale your music tracks to make them sound as true-to-life as possible.
+Wireless headphones (particularly over-ear models) generally have larger drivers and can better envelop your ears with full, wide sound that lets every element of your favorite tracks shine.
+Premium headphones also tend to go big on advanced features — Sony’s WH-1000XM4s, for example, support high-res audio files and can upscale your music tracks to make them sound as true to life as possible.

-And while earbuds such as the AirPods Pro and Bose QuietComfort Earbuds offer great ANC, headphones such as the Sony WH-1000XM4 and Bose 700 are a bit better at blocking out the outside world thanks to over-ear designs that can more fully shield your ears from unwanted noise.
+And while earbuds such as the AirPods Pro and Bose QuietComfort Earbuds offer great ANC, headphones such as the Sony WH-1000XM4s and Bose 700s are a bit better at blocking out the outside world, thanks to over-ear designs that can more fully shield your ears from unwanted noise.

 You want longer overall battery life

 When it comes to headphones, bigger usually means longer lasting.
 Most wireless earbuds will get you five to six hours of juice on a single charge, while many top headphones are rated to last well over an entire day.
-Take the Sony WF-1000XM3 earbuds for example, which lasted about six hours in our testing, while their over-ear counterparts in the WH-1000XM4 endured for a whopping 30 hours.
+Take the Sony WF-1000XM3 earbuds, for example, which lasted about six hours in our testing, while their over-ear counterparts in the WH-1000XM4s endured for a whopping 30 hours.

 The gap in battery life gets a little closer when you consider the extra juice you’ll get from your earbuds’ charging case — usually around 10 to 20 hours.
 But when it comes to continuous music playback, headphones generally last much longer than their miniature cousins.